• Skip to primary navigation

 🥡 Storing & Reheating

 Store leftovers in an airtight container in the fridge for 3 to 4 days.
+Let them cool fully before refrigerating.

-To keep them longer, freeze in a plastic freezer bag or in a single layer in an airtight container.
+To keep them longer, freeze them in a plastic freezer bag or in a single layer in an airtight container.
 Eat within 3 to 4 months.

-Reheating Venison Meatballs
+Reheating

 You can also use an oven at the same temperature.
 For the latter, place meatballs on a baking dish, cover, and cook until heated through.

-Definitely.
-First, however, I’d recommend browning them in a skillet with olive oil.
+Definitely!
+However, I’d recommend browning them in a skillet with olive oil.
 It adds a nice color and texture you won’t get in a sauce.
 Plus, the middle will stay juicy as it cooks.

 Most of the time, the eggs and breadcrumbs are responsible for this issue.
 If you have too much of one or the other, things won’t stick together.
 Every meat is a bit different.
 If the meat mixture created in step 2 is too wet, add breadcrumbs.